 For instance, if you want to track file downloads on your site, you’ll have to enable event tracking and manually update all the download links for it to work.
 But if you’ve installed the Google Tag Manager on your site, you can simply add a new tag on your Tag Manager to set up file download tracking.

 With Google Tag Manager, you can deploy various types of tracking code on your site, including Google Analytics.

 An Alternative Method to Tag Manager

 The downside to using Tag Manager to deploy various types of tracking code is that there exists a learning curve if you’ve never used it before.

 The MonsterInsights plugin is the better choice if you’re after an easier alternative to set up Google Analytics in WordPress.

 MonsterInsights is the best Google Analytics plugin for WordPress.
 It allows you to set up Google Analytics in WordPress easily, right from your WordPress dashboard.
 So you don’t have to log into any third-party site or mess with various tracking codes.

-MonsterInsights makes it super easy to setup Google Analytics for beginners and seasoned professionals alike.
-The core plugin comes with every essential feature you’ll need for your site, including an analytics dashboard so you can view your analytics right in WordPress.
+MonsterInsights makes it super easy to set up Google Analytics for beginners and seasoned professionals alike.
+The core plugin comes with every essential feature you’ll need for your site, including an analytics dashboard so you can view your analytics reports right in WordPress.